Parents & Owners in React: Rendering Performance

 If we view a component as a unit-of-update, we can view putting components together as dividing the work for keeping the UI up-to-date.
 If we’re mindful of how we divide the work to update, we could do less work updating and improve rendering performance.

 Why do we even split apps into components?
-First, it’s useful to turn it around it and imagine how we can make performance worse.
+First, it’s useful to turn it around and imagine how we can make performance worse.
 We could write a React app as a single component.
 All JSX and state packed in to one.
 Every change to state would re-render everything.
 We’ll have just one big unit-of-update, without division of work.

 It’s easy to see why we don’t.
 React shouldn’t need to update UI unrelated to a particular change of data.
 Components provide a way to split the UI into parts that should be updated.
 A component only updates itself and the components it renders; the element tree it owns, that’s the unit-of-update.